NCERT Solutions for Class 11 Biology Chapter 14 - Breathing and Exchange of Gases

 The alveolar membrane is permeable and wet, permitting oxygen to diffuse into the blood and carbon dioxide to diffuse out.
 Moreover, the partial pressure gradient between alveolar air and blood propels the movement of gases.
 These unique properties render the alveoli the sole location for effective gas exchange.

-Q4.
+Question 4.
 What are the major transport mechanisms for CO2?
 Explain.

 Answer:

 Carbonic anhydrase is a zinc enzyme that speeds up the formation of carbonic acid.
-This carbonic acid dissociates into bicarbonate (HCO3–) and hydrogen ions (H+).
+This carbonic acid dissociates into bicarbonate (HCO3) and hydrogen ions (H+).
 About 20 – 25% of CO2 is transported by the red blood cells as carbaminohaemoglobin.
 Carbon dioxide binds to the amino groups on the polypeptide chains of haemoglobin and forms a compound known as carbaminohaemoglobin.

-Q5.
+Question 5.
 What will be the pO2 and pCO2 in the atmospheric air compared to those in the alveolar air?

 (i) pO2 lesser, pCO2 higher